csstools/postcss-plugins/plugins/postcss-custom-properties/README.md

   .css
 ```

+You can also set `preserve: "computed"` to get computed resolved custom properties in the final output.
+Handy to make them available to your JavaScript.

 #### `variables` (default: `{}`)

-Allow you to pass an object of variables for `:root`.
+Allows you to pass an object of variables for `:root`.
 These definitions will override any that exist in the CSS.
 The keys are automatically prefixed with the CSS `--` to make it easier to share
 variables in your codebase.

+### `appendVariables` (default: `false`)

+If `preserve` is set to `true` (or `"computed"`), allows you to append your variables at then of your CSS.

 ---